spherity/spherity-research/docs/ebw-roadmap.md

 | **Widespread Industry Adoption**            | 2028–2030                        | Private sector uptake grows.
 Banks, large companies, data space platforms begin accepting and using EBW credentials for KYC, supply chain, etc. (Not legally mandated by EBW Reg, but likely driven by efficiency gains).                             | *Dependency:* Network effect – once governments accept, companies start using for G2B and then extend to B2B.
 Possibly further EU initiatives or national laws could push sectors (e.g. finance) to recognize EBW by 2030 if voluntary uptake is slow.           |
 | **Post-Implementation Review**              | ~2030                            | Commission evaluates EBW’s impact, reports to Parliament/Council.
 Could propose adjustments if goals not met (e.g. if SMEs aren’t benefiting, or to mandate private-sector acceptance if needed).                                                     | *Dependency:* Sufficient data on usage and impact by then.
 This review is required typically ~3 years after application.
 It will inform any “EBW 2.0”.  |

-### Rotating Presidencies of the Council of the European Union Timeline
+<h2 id="rotating-presidencies-of-the-council-of-the-european-union-timeline">5.
+Rotating Presidencies of the Council of the European Union Timeline</h2>

 List of the rotating Presidencies of the Council of the European Union (six-month terms) from 2025 until the end of 2030.
 The order is based on official rotation decisions and confirmed lists from the EU Info website and official EU Council rotation order.